noicu/raflogn/docs/visual-editor/customization.md

         -   `__inputs`: Container for all inputs
         -   `__outputs`: Container for all outputs
 -   **Node Interfaces:**
-    -   `baklava-node-interface`: Base class for each node interface
+    -   `raflogn-node-interface`: Base class for each node interface
     -   `--input`: Applied when the node interface is an input
     -   `--output`: Applied when the node interface is an output
     -   `--connected`: Applied when the node interface has a connection
     -   `__port`: The "dot" via which the node interface can be connected
 -   **Connection:**
-    -   `baklava-connection`: Base class for each connection
+    -   `raflogn-connection`: Base class for each connection
     -   `--temporary`: Applied when the connection is still being dragged (in the process of being created or changed)
     -   `--allowed`: Applied when the connection can be created (the default styles display the connection green in this case)
     -   `--forbidden`: Applied when the connection can not be created (the default styles display the connection red in this case) or when this connection would be destroyed when creating a different connection
 -   **Sidebar:**
-    -   `baklava-sidebar`: Base class for the sidebar
+    -   `raflogn-sidebar`: Base class for the sidebar
     -   `--open`: Applied when the sidebar should be visible
     -   `__resizer`: Handle for resizing the sidebar
     -   `__header`: Header of the sidebar.